 Applicants who are admitted through the Test-Optional policy and never provide an ACT/SAT/CLT score will be required to take an additional assessment in the summer before their first year at Dordt.
 The additional assessment will be used to provide appropriate academic support in order to serve the applicant well.

 Admission with Special Provision Applicants with incomplete admissions records or applicants with high school records or test scores that do not meet all regular admission standards may be granted admission with special provision.

-All students admitted who have not had at least two years of high school foreign language will be required to study foreign language at the 100-level at Dordt.
-Students admitted who do not meet the specified score on the ACT or SAT I test will be required to take additional preparatory courses either during the summer prior to the freshman year or during freshman year.
+All students admitted who have not had at least two years of high school foreign language in a single language will be required to study a foreign language at the 100-level at Dordt.
+Students admitted who do not meet the specified score on the ACT, SAT, CLT, or assessment tests will be required to take additional preparatory courses either during the summer prior to the freshman year or during freshman year.

-Students who are admitted with a high school GPA below 2.25 or a composite ACT score below 19 (SAT I combined score below 1330) may be admitted to Dordt through the Aspire Program.
+Students who are admitted with a high school GPA below 2.25 or a composite ACT score below 19 (SAT combined score below 1010/CLT combined score below 65) or a low assessment score may be admitted to Dordt through the Aspire Program.

-Applicants being considered for admission with a composite ACT score below 17 (SAT I combined score below 1215) or low English ACT or SAT scores may be required to write an essay for the Provisional Admissions Committee.
+Applicants being considered for admission with composite scores below our standard for regular admission or a cumulative GPA below the Test-Optional standards may be required to write an essay for the Provisional Admissions Committee.